stamen/dwsd/README.md

 With [the right PostGIS query](https://mappingmashups.carto.com/viz/2421c766-1305-11e6-a981-0ecd1babdde5/public_map) we are able to use raster tiles in non-Mercator projections!
 Just don't try to overlay them with any other raster maps!
 [<img src='img/cartodb_reprojected.png'>](https://mappingmashups.carto.com/viz/2421c766-1305-11e6-a981-0ecd1babdde5/public_map)

-# Act II and a half
+# Act III: communicating information on the map

 ## Classification and choropleths